Issei-177013/Cloudflare-Utils/README.md

 /opt/Cloudflare-Utils/cli.py
 ```

-Using the `cfutils` command is the recommended way to access the CLI after installation.
+Using the `cfu` command is the recommended way to access the CLI after installation.

 ### CLI Menu